opestro/Kaggle-team-fetching/README.md

 3. Click "Create New API Token"
 4. This will download a `kaggle.json` file
 5. Place this file in `~/.kaggle/kaggle.json` on your local machine
+6. Ensure it has the correct permissions: `chmod 600 ~/.kaggle/kaggle.json`

 ### 2. Local Development Setup